wp-plugins/bulk-watermark/readme.txt

 == Changelog ==

+= 1.6.3 =
+* removed FilesystemIterator which was causing compatibility issues because it is only available in php 5.3+
+* updated contextual help, removed depricated filter and updated to preferred method
+* added uninstall and deactivation funtions to clear plugin settings

 = 1.6.2 =
 * updated the watermark application system to resolve issues with locating the correct dicectory.